Iran Airtour Flight 956: Aircraft

 The Tupolev TU-154 is the most widely used jetliner in Russia and is widely used throughout the region, generally seating 148 passengers.
 This crash was the 20th involving a TU-154 since it entered service in the 1970s.
-The involved aircraft was a TU-154M, with manufacturer number 91A-871, and serial number 08-71.
+The involved aircraft was a TU-154M, with manufacturer number 91A871, and serial number 08-71.
 Built by Aviakor, it made its first flight on 21 May 1991 and was delivered to the Ministry of Civil Aviation in June 1991, which assigned the aircraft registration number CCCP-85698 and sent it to the Azerbaijan Department.
 In 1993 the airliner was re-registered to 4K-85698, the aircraft registration for Azerbaijan as a result of the collapse of the Soviet Union.

 After an overhaul, the aircraft was leased to pay for the work by ARZ-400, which in turn subleased it to the Bulgarian company Balkangtsev in May 2000.
 The registration was changed to LZ-LTO, and in December 2000, was subleased to another Bulgarian company, Bulgarian Air Charter (BAC), with the registration once again changed to LZ-LCO.
-On 21 January 2002, the airliner was subleased by BAC to Iran Air Tours, and the registration changed to EP-MBS.
+On 21 January 2002, the airliner was subleased by BAC to Iran Airtour, and the registration changed to EP-MBS.
 In total, by the day of the accident, the aircraft had accumulated 12,701 hours of flight time and 5516 cycles.
 It was equipped with three turbojet engines Soloviev D-30KU-154.